mattmurr/compti.me/posts/serverless-kotlin.md

 make local-lambda
 ```

+## Dev-testing

-We can again use the AWS CLI to invoke the Lambda when it is ready, this time I
+Invoke the Lambda when it is ready locally, I'm expecting a `200 OK` response
-expect to get a `200 OK` response and the result will be in `/tmp/out.log`:
+and the expected result should be in `/tmp/out.log`:

 ```shell
 aws --endpoint-url http://localhost:3001 \